 A continuation of the experiences offered in THE 104, THE 204, and THE 304.
 Requires 40 hours of work.
 Prerequisites: THE 304 and senior status, or permission of instructor.

 THE 420 Special Studies: Theatre Literature

-This course will change each semester.
 The focus of this class will be either specific playwrights or pieces written specifically for the theatre.